Skip to content

 The gap between management's language and consensus's mid-point is where stock reactions live.

-A reader who doesn’t track consensus loses the magnitude of any surprise — they hear “increased investment level” and miss that it means the top end of a guide sits well above what analysts modelled.
+A reader who doesn’t track consensus loses the magnitude of any surprise.
+They hear “increased investment level” and miss that it means the top end of a guide sits well above what analysts modelled.
 Give the AI the consensus number and the language reads differently.
-I was holding META into the Q1 2026 print: FactSet consensus going in was around $122.6bn of full-year capex.
+I was holding META into the Q1 2026 release: FactSet consensus going in was around $122.6bn of full-year capex.
 The $125–145bn band came in above that, and the high end was the part the market punished.
-The language framed the raise as “investment in AI capability” without a payback horizon — the gap to consensus was the thing the prompt could have surfaced before the stock moved.
+The language framed the raise as “investment in AI capability” without a payback horizon.
+The gap to consensus was the thing the prompt could have caught before the stock moved.

 // Prompt 3 - Consensus vs. reality

-FILTER: Before reading the commentary below, here is the consensus picture for [COMPANY NAME] going into this print:
+FILTER: Before reading the commentary below, here is the consensus picture for [COMPANY NAME] going into this release:

 • Consensus revenue [PERIOD]: [VALUE]